webtretech/nestjs-mailer-react-adapter/README.md

 ## Features

-- ⚡️ Write your mail templates in [React](https://github.com/facebook/react/) and [TypeScript](https://www.typescriptlang.org/)
+- ⚡️ Write your email templates in [React](https://github.com/facebook/react/) and [TypeScript](https://www.typescriptlang.org/)

-- 🦾 Write testable mail templates intended for mail clients.
+- ⛔ No more template not found / sending blank emails.

-- ⛔ No more template not found or sending blank of mails.
+- ⛔ No more missing context / variables from template.

-- ⛔ No more cases of missing context / variables from template.
+- 🦾 Write testable templates intended for email clients.

 - 💌 Built on top of [`react-email`](https://github.com/resendlabs/react-email) — the next generation of writing emails.